JuditKaramazov/JuditKaramazfolio/README.md

 Considering that our images will follow the `SLUG-01.png` format, make sure that the title and the slug of the project coincide; this way, the previous command will add a new project entry to the `projects.yml` file, and they will be automatically created based on the name we provided.

-There's no way we can't know the many times we will use that specific command nor the projects we'll work on in the future, but as long as there's still a reason to keep learning, practicing, and demonstrating ourselves than we are more than a label, nothing should stop us.
+There's no way we can't know the many times we will use that specific command or the projects we'll work on in the future, but as long as there's still a reason to keep learning, practicing, and demonstrating ourselves that we are more than a label, nothing should stop us.

+# Future Updates

+As stated before, one of this portfolio's main goals gravitates around the idea of making it `scalable`, `maintainable`, and `better` - both for you as visitors and for me as the strange woman trying to figure out how to code something capable of representing my own standards, preferences, and wishes without making my computer explode in the process.
+With this idea in mind, and due to my curious nature, some of the future updates that I'm planning consist of:

+>     - [ ] Implementation of languages (ES, FR).
+>     - [ ] Dynamic availability and location.
+>     - [ ] Testing integration (Jest, react-testing-library).
+>     - [ ] New sections.
+>     - [ ] Building a CI/CD pipeline.

+Please bear in mind that I plan to keep this repository up to date by actively creating new issues, incorporating sections, and working on any technological improvements and changes that may affect its proper functioning.
+Also, remember that this list is not exhaustive, and I'll continue adding more `checkboxes` to it as I identify new opportunities for improvement.
+I do value your feedback, and I'm highly responsive to suggestions and ideas that may enhance our experience on this platform, so do not hesitate to share your thoughts with me!
+We're all learning here, after all - and I'm genuinely excited to share the journey of this project's growth and evolution with you.

-## Style
+# Style

 Now that the technical part has been defined, I wouldn't want to close this (apparently) small (and yet crucial) chapter of my life without highlighting the beautiful art `Auregan Nedelec` provided me with.

 ![Alt text](https://github.com/JuditKaramazov/JuditKaramazfolio/blob/a7b1825e33711948f51e53e249751761e1779f56/public/Screenshot-04.png)

-I never considered myself a "visual" person, nor someone capable of even describing the shapes and colours crossing my mind.
+I never considered myself a "visual" person, nor someone capable of even describing the shapes and colors crossing my mind.
 "A pure Philologist", they said, and I still do believe they were right, in a way: the person you'll get to know in this portfolio `is` the literature maniac many people have in mind, too.
-However, something as simple as a little "doodle" ended up outlining and vertebrating the totality of this project - and I can't thank you enough for that, because it proves that no matter our many labels, something as simple as some shiny Trico eyes can enlighten and create entire universes.
+However, something as simple as a little "doodle" ended up outlining and vertebrating the totality of this project - and I can't thank you enough for that because it proves that no matter our many labels, something as simple as some shiny Trico eyes can enlighten and create entire universes.
 As for the ones still reading my words: thank you, too, you little Tricos inhabiting this virtual world.
 Oh, and if you are the curious type and want to start a neuronal apocalypse...

-## Learn More
+# Learn More

 To learn more about Next.js, take a look at the following resources: